-Fine old color example of David Burr's map of Mississippi, which appeared in his Universal Atlas.
+Fine example of David Burr's map of Mississippi, which appeared in his Universal Atlas.

-The map includes massive Chicasaw and Choctaw Indian regions in the North and Central part of the State, although Monroe and Lounds County are now carved out of the Chickasaw lands and Hamilton and Columbus are already cities in these counties.
-Washington, Yazoo, and Maidson are also oversized.
+The map includes massive Chickasaw and Choctaw Indian regions in the North and Central part of the State, although Monroe and Lound County are now carved out of the Chickasaw lands and Hamilton and Columbus are already cities in these counties.
+Washington, Yazoo, and Madison are also oversized.